Here's the turnkey solution provided by Fresh Coast Production Resources for filming Sargento's “We’re Real Cheese People” TV spot.

 “Tell us what you need.
 When you need it.
 And we'll take care of the rest.”

-“What” our client (Emergent Order - a marketing and production company in Austin, TX) needed was not an unusual request.
+In this case, “What” our client (Emergent Order - a marketing and production company in Austin, TX) needed was not an unusual request.
 Providing them with a cinematographer, a Sony PXW FS7 4K camera package, a sound recordist, and an ENG audio package would not be a problem.
 The challenge was the “When”.

 The phone call came in at 4:30 on a Friday afternoon.
 Emergent Order had been filming in Wisconsin for documentary on farm animals.
 That morning the producer uncovered a new story line she wanted to follow, but her film crew had already left for their next location in another state.